Back to Blog

 Sole has the edge here.
 Their simpler electronics and LCD displays handle humidity better than NordicTrack's touchscreens.
 I've seen more NordicTrack units develop electronic issues after 12-18 months in non-air-conditioned spaces.
 That said, both should really be used in climate-controlled environments if you want them to last.

 Depends entirely on your personality.
 If you're someone who gets motivated by variety and structured workouts, iFit is genuinely impressive — world-class trainers, scenic routes, automatic incline/speed adjustments.
-But if you prefer just running to music or podcasts, it's $600/year you don't need to spend.
-Try the free trial first.
+But if you prefer just running to music or podcasts, that's an annual cost you don't need to spend.
+Try the free trial first before committing.

 Can these treadmills handle daily use by heavy runners?